XpressAI/xircuits.io/docs/Installation.md

 ## Installing Xircuits Component Libraries

-Xircuits has various [component libraries](https://github.com/XpressAI/xircuits/blob/master/xai_components/readme.md).
-To use them, install them via `pip install xircuits[packageName]`.
+Before being able to use a component library, you need to install them via `pip install xircuits[packageName]`.

-For example, to be able to use the pytorch components, run:
+For example, to be able to use the Pytorch components, run:
 ```
 $ pip install xircuits[pytorch]
 ```